selvaradov/1on1bot/README.md

 8. **/pair:** admin function; manually run the pairing function; normally done automatically every Monday.
 9. **/debug:** admin function; return the values of the program's arrays.
 10. **/kick:** admin function; remove another user from the 1-1 program.
+11. **optout:** send a message 48 hours in advance, which allows users to opt-out for a week by reacting to it.
 ## FAQ
 #### Q: Why are you using txt files to store your data?
 A: This is an ✨intentional feature✨ so you don't have to waste time and money setting up a database.